Skip to main content

 KICK-STARTING REWILDING

 Tree planting is required to create a new wild forest in an area of limited seed source.
-A well established volunteer programme has been harnessed to assist with the large scale tree planting required — engaging communities in the restoration of the forest, as well as providing an opportunity to learn new skills.
+A well-established volunteer programme has been harnessed to assist with the large scale tree planting required — engaging communities in the restoration of the forest, as well as providing an opportunity to learn new skills.
 Natural regeneration is encouraged where native trees survived through reducing grazing pressure from sheep and deer.

 FUTURE PLANS

-2. Reintroductions including of wood ants, Kentish Glory moth, twinflower and other woodland flowers are planned at Dundreggan.
+2. Reintroductions including wood ants, Kentish Glory moth, twinflower and other woodland flowers are planned at Dundreggan.

 3. A partnership approach in the Glen Affric-Glen Moriston area to advocate landscape-scale change towards a more diverse, ecologically and socially vibrant model connecting people with nature through the East West Wild” initiative.